animo/siera-cli/README.md

 Aries CLI is the most convenient way for self-sovereign identity (SSI) developers to interact with SSI agents.

 Building an SSI solution requires many, _many_ interactions with an SSI agent.
 Each interaction, often comprised of multiple steps, must be furnished with an endpoint and associated data.
-The Aries CLI provides for each of these needs by giving users:
+The Aries CLI makes working with verifiable credentials easy by giving users:

 * 🌐 **Environments** to easily manage configuration for multiple projects and agents
 * 🌟 **Actions and workflows** that you can perform against an agent (see our [support matrix](./docs/support_matrix.md))